pervrosen/promo/content/blogs/datapoisoning.md

 Data poisoning is a technique used by attackers to manipulate a machine learning model by intentionally injecting malicious or incorrect data into the training process or as feedback data.
 The goal of data poisoning is to cause the model to make incorrect predictions or classifications, leading to undesirable outcomes.

-In the context outlined above, the risk of data poisoning can occur if attackers intentionally feed incorrect or malicious data to the model during the training process or during its production, and must taken seriously.
+In the context outlined above, the risk of data poisoning can occur if attackers intentionally feed incorrect or malicious data to the model during the training process or during its production, and must be taken seriously.
 If the model is trained on unverified data or if feedback data from users is not properly monitored, this could lead to the model learning from incorrect or biased data, resulting in poor performance or incorrect predictions.

 To prevent data poisoning, it is essential to ensure that the training dataset is clean and free of malicious or incorrect data.
 This can be done by verifying the data before it is used to train the model.
 Additionally, it is important to monitor feedback data from users and ensure that it is properly labeled and validated before it is used to retrain the model.
 An idea can be to give a percentage weight to its validity as a feature to the model if we cannot select binary.